A delicious easy family meal - great for using up leftover uncooked chicken from your BBQ.

 Remember to defrost your meat.
 Defrost in the fridge and use within 24 hours, or in a microwave on ‘defrost’ directly before use.This recipe works perfectly with frozen meat.
 Check what you have in your freezer and defrost meat thoroughly before cooking.
-If using defrosted cooked meat, you can only reheat this meat once so only cook what you can eat.

 Heat a little olive oil in an an ovenproof skillet or pan on medium heat.

 Add the onions and allow to cook for a couple of minutes, before adding the garlic and bacon.